rickyesc1/teamprofilegen/README.md

 ## Contributing

 If you'd like to contact me, feel free to reach out using the Questions section below.
-This was a module 10 homework assignment for the UofT Coding Bootcamp.<br />
+This was a module 10 homework assignment for the ucsd Coding Bootcamp.<br />

 ## Tests